 If you want to scan text documents the CanoScan's software is a bit more finicky.
 There is no native text recognition software, you must seek out third party options if you want to create documents with searchable text.
 The manual suggests a couple of free programs, but all these programs do is pull the recognized text out into a text editor program, they don't make PDFs with searchable text. you also have to go through a few menus to get the CanoScan to treat consecutive scans as different pages of a single document.
 Here again, the CanoScan works for the occasional text document, but it's a poor choice if that's your main use for a scanner.

-The CanoScan is simple to setup, and software installation is generally frustration free.
+The CanoScan is simple to set up, and software installation is generally frustration free.
 The controls are also intuitive and easy to understand.
 We were making digital copies of photos within 10 minutes of opening the box.
 The tray for scanning slides and film negatives also works well and is straightforward to use.

-Listing for $200, the CanoScan 9000F Mark II is not cheap but is much more affordable than most of the high scorers in our review.
+The CanoScan 9000F Mark II is not cheap but is much more affordable than most of the high scorers in our review.
 Given the high quality photo scans it can produce, we feel it is quite a good value for those looking to digitize their family photo albums.
 If you're mostly looking to scan text documents, we would suggest looking at a dedicated document scanner instead.

 For those that want to digitize old photos, stamps, pages of a book, film negatives, or basically anything else that can't be fed through a document scanner, the Canon CanoScan 9000F MKII is a good and reasonably priced choice.